MikroTik - Wireless

 Manufacturer and model of device Number of radio tracks Radio speed (PHY data rate) Expected actual speed (TCP/UDP) (*

-Ubiquiti Networks AmpliFi HD Mesh Router 3 1300Mbit/s 750-845Mbit/s
+Ubiquiti AmpliFi HD Mesh Router 3 1300Mbit/s 750-845Mbit/s

-Ubiquiti Networks UniFi AC PRO
+Ubiquiti UniFi AC PRO

-Ubiquiti Networks UniFi AC Lite 2 867Mbit/s450-610Mbit/s
+Ubiquiti UniFi AC Lite 2 867Mbit/s450-610Mbit/s

-Ubiquiti Networks UniFi Nano HD 4 1733Mbit/s1000-1100Mbit/s
+Ubiquiti UniFi Nano HD 4 1733Mbit/s1000-1100Mbit/s

 MikroTik hAP ac lite 1 433Mbit/s250-280Mbit/s